AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-username.md

 product-area: reporting;user-management;resource-management
 navigation-topic: custom-view-filter-and-grouping-samples
 title: "View: username"
-description: Alina: Drafted because this view can be easily built in the report builder; no need for text mode anymore.
+description: "Alina: Drafted because this view can be easily built in the report builder; no need for text mode anymore."
 hidefromtoc: true
 ---